jezco/QvikStartGKE/README.md

 https://nodejs.org/en/download/
 https://docs.docker.com/engine/installation/

+For this project you need to have billing enabled for your GCloud account.

 ## Auth and Scope

 Create a new project on GCloud Console, Check your projectID from the project overview